-Options for financial aid disbursements will include: Bank Mobile Vibe, direct deposit into your personal bank account, or a check.
+Options for financial aid disbursements will include: direct deposit into your personal bank account, Bank Mobile Vibe or check, direct deposit into your personal bank account, or a check.
 Please refer to the financial aid website for additional information on selecting your method of disbursement.